-Lacrosse, men's — The Terrapins first fielded a men's lacrosse team in 1910 and have won twelve national championships, the first in 1928 and the most recent in 1975.
-They have made 17 appearances in the NCAA Semifinals.
+Lacrosse, men's — The Terrapins first fielded a men's lacrosse team in 1910 and have won eleven national championships, the first in 1928 and the most recent in 1975.
+They have made 21 appearances in the NCAA Semifinals.
 A club team played lacrosse at the college as early as 1895.

-Lacrosse, women's — First organized in 1977 and winners of the AIAW national title in 1981; the Lady Terrapins have won ten NCAA national championships, including seven straight from 1995 through 2001; this winning streak is one of the longest in Division I athletics, exceeded only by the University of North Carolina's women's soccer team (nine championships, 1986 to 1994)
+Lacrosse, women's — First organized in 1977 and winners of the AIAW national title in 1981; the Lady Terrapins have won eleven NCAA national championships, including seven straight from 1995 through 2001; this winning streak is one of the longest in Division I women's athletics, exceeded only by Louisiana State University's track and field team (eleven championships, 1987 to 1997) and the University of North Carolina's soccer team (nine championships, 1986 to 1994).

 Lee Building — Constructed in 1968; named for Blair Lee III, member of the Board of Regents and Lieutenant Governor of Maryland.
 The building features dedication plaques honoring Lee, and Ben and Hotsy Alperstein, former University of Maryland boxing stars and major university supporters.
 Originally known as the South Administration Building.